vfonov/simple_baby_monitor/README.md

 ```
 On raspberry pi 3 this capture uses approximately 40% of a single cpu core.

+If you want to run this on a system without hardware acceleration for h264 encoding (i.e an Intel PC).
+Then you will have to use software codec, replace `omxh264enc` with `x264enc` in the `capture.service`

 ## Create services for systemctl

 ```
 sudo cp janus.service /etc/systemd/system/janus.service
 sudo cp capture.service /etc/systemd/system/capture.service